marie-bisbo/TTT-Django-workshop/README.md

  * tests.py
  * views.py

- Add your app to the `settings.py` file.
+ Add your app to `oursite/settings.py` file.
 Under INSTALLED_APPS add the name of your app as a string `appname`('greeter').
 Don't forget to add a comma at the end!
 While you're here, add in `rest_framework` too as we'll be using this later.

 As well as this, create an app named 'frontend', this is where we'll be hosting the actual display of our website.
 The greeter app will be used to handle script logic.
 (Make sure to repeat the steps about adding the app to `settings.py`)